 There are several unofficial journals published for policemen, including the Police Chronicle, which is published from 1866 to 1934 (although it was called the Police Service Advertiser from 1866 to 1873 and the Police Guardian from 1873 to 1888), the Police Review, published weekly from 1893 to 2011, and NUPPO’s The Bull’s Eye (named after the lantern carried by men on night duty), which first appears in August 1920.

 The constable’s uniform is very dark blue, often almost black (in fact, Liverpool City Police actually wear black).
 His tunic, which may or not be worn with a belt depending on his force, has silver buttons and insignia and a closed, standing collar with his metal number and divisional letter displayed on both sides.
-If he is a sergeant, he wears three point-down silver or white chevrons on each upper sleeve (acting sergeants sometimes wear two chevrons).
-When he is on duty, he wears a blue and white (or red and white in the City of London) striped band on his left cuff; this is a holdover from the days when a policeman was required to wear uniform at all times, even when off-duty.
+If he is a sergeant, he wears three point-down silver or white chevrons on each upper sleeve (in some forces, acting sergeants wear two chevrons).
+When on duty, constables and sergeants in many forces wear a blue and white vertically striped armband (known as a ‘duty armband’) on their left cuff; this is a holdover from the days when a policeman was required to wear uniform at all times, even when off-duty.
 In inclement weather, the constable wears a heavy greatcoat or knee-length cape.

 He wears a tall, conical helmet of felt-covered cork with a large metal badge on the front and a metal boss, ball, spike or comb on top, the design depending on the force.
 Officers in some forces, including the Metropolitan Police, wear their number on their helmet badge as well as their collar.
 In some seaside forces (most notably Brighton Borough Police), officers wear white helmets in summer.
 Many Scottish forces, however, have dispensed with the helmet, with their officers wearing flat peaked caps instead.
 These are also worn by vehicle crews in England and Wales, since the helmet would be awkward inside a vehicle.